thangle89/PersonalBlog/content/blog/domain-driven-design-for-clientside-architecture/index.md

 - Application base

 For application to work, there are other necessary parts like `Infrastructure`, which contains services such as ajax, logging.
 Everything that needs to boostrap the application.
-Application may also have `Utilites` for helper functions for `date` and `string` for instance.
+Application may also have `Utilites` for helper functions e.g `date` and `string` helpers.

 ### What do you think ?